nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `edit_session c/ID [d/DAY] [ts/TIMESLOT] [s/SUBJECT] [tag/TAG]…​`

 * Edits the session with the specified session ID.
 The session ID can be found from the displayed session list.
-The session ID has to be a valid session ID i.e. session has to exist in the Address Book.
+* The session ID has to be a valid session ID i.e. the session has to exist in the Address Book.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * DAY should match the format of a valid day in the week.
 * TIMESLOT should be in the format `HH:MM to HH:MM` and the end time should only be after the start time.
 * When editing tags, the existing tags of the session will be removed i.e adding of tags is not cumulative.
+* A user can *ONLY* edit a session’s day and time slot if the session does not have any assigned tutor and assigned students, to avoid potential timeslot clashes when session is edited.
+* Unassign students/tutor should be called before editing any session’s timeslot or day.

 Examples:
 *  `edit_session c/1 d/Monday s/Biology` Edits the day and subject of the session c/1 to be `Monday` and `Biology` respectively.